Ruby Bridges: Integration

 Bridges attended a segregated kindergarten in 1959.
 In early 1960, Bridges was one of six black children in New Orleans to pass the test that determined whether they could go to the all-white William Frantz Elementary School.
-Two of the six decided to stay at their old school, Bridges went to Frantz by herself, and three children were transferred to McDonogh No. 19 and became known as the McDonogh Three.
-Bridges and her mother were escorted to school by four federal marshals during the first day that Bridges attended William Frantz Elementary.
-In the following days of that year, federal marshals continued to escort Bridges, though her mother stayed behind to take care of her younger siblings.
+Two of the six decided to stay at their old school, Bridges went to Frantz by herself, and three children (Gail Etienne, Leona Tate and Tessie Prevost) were transferred to the all-white McDonogh No. 19 Elementary School.
+All four 6-year-old girls were escorted to school by federal marshals during the first day they attended the two schools.
+In the following days of that year, federal marshals continued to escort them.

-Bridges' father was initially reluctant, but her mother felt strongly that the move was needed not only to give her own daughter a better education, but to "take this step forward ... for all African-American children".
+Bridges's father was initially reluctant, but her mother felt strongly that the move was needed not only to give her own daughter a better education, but to "take this step forward ... for all African-American children".
 Her mother finally convinced her father to let her go to the school.

 Judge J. Skelly Wright's court order for the first day of integrated schools in New Orleans on Monday, November 14, 1960, was commemorated by Norman Rockwell in the painting, The Problem We All Live With (published in Look magazine on January 14, 1964).
 As Bridges describes it, "Driving up I could see the crowd, but living in New Orleans, I actually thought it was Mardi Gras.
 There was a large crowd of people outside of the school.
 They were throwing things and shouting, and that sort of goes on in New Orleans at Mardi Gras."
 Former United States Deputy Marshal Charles Burks later recalled, "She showed a lot of courage.
 She never cried.
 She didn't whimper.
 She just marched along like a little soldier, and we're all very very proud of her."

 As soon as Bridges entered the school, white parents pulled their own children out; all the teachers except for one refused to teach while a black child was enrolled.
-Only one person agreed to teach Bridges and that was Barbara Henry, from Boston, Massachusetts, and for over a year Henry taught her alone, "as if she were teaching a whole class."
+Only one person agreed to teach Bridges, and that was Barbara Henry, from Boston, Massachusetts, and for over a year Henry taught her alone, "as if she were teaching a whole class."